What we do

 Vessels that visit our ports and harbours must comply with safety, security and environmental protection regulations.
 These regulations apply to cargo and passenger vessels, fishing boats, charter boats and all other commercial and recreational craft.

-There is a New Zealand Port and Harbour Marine Safety Code, produced by Maritime New Zealand which provides measures for the safe management of ships in ports and harbours.
-It also includes measures to prevent serious harm to people and protection for the marine environment.
+The New Zealand Port and Harbour Marine Safety Code, produced by Maritime New Zealand, provides measures for the safe management of ships in ports and harbours.
+It also includes measures to prevent serious harm to people, and protect the marine environment.

 Our maritime team has established a Harbour Safety Management System for Northland harbours to ensure we comply with this code.

 Find out more about the New Zealand Port and Harbour Marine Safety Code from the Maritime New Zealand website.

 Whangārei Harbour has a steady stream of tankers coming into Marsden Point Oil Refinery.
 This shipping activity puts us all at risk if a major oil spill occurs.

 Our team has prepared an Oil Spill Contingency Plan and holds regular training exercises to make sure the right people and equipment can be put into action quickly.

 The strategy is to contain and clean up as much oil as possible before it reaches our precious shoreline, fishing grounds and shellfish beds.